saturnlighting/literature-review/README.md

 <!-- There are more empirical papers very technical and most related to regulations which may be over the scope of this review (e.g. @fotios_proposed_2012; @fotios_using_2013; @fotios_using_2015).  -->
 <!-- The same happens with a couple of reviews on this topic [@fotios_light_2005 and @fotios_s_road_2010].
 Should we keep the reviews and remove emprical papers?
 Or remove them all? -->

+“Both experiments, one with stationary and one with walking participants, demonstrated that people prefer having light in their own immediate surroundings rather than on the road that lies ahead” (Haans and Kort 2012).

 “lamp SPD can be expected to affect the safe movement and perceived safety of pedestrians at night-time” (**fotios_s?**\_road_2010).